 Jointly with the United States Geospatial Intelligence Foundation (USGIF, www.usgif.org) we offer a two-day GEOINT 101 course designed for both newcomers to geospatial intelligence as well as those interested in brushing up on the fundamentals and the current breadth of GEOINT.
 The course is developed around the idea of a systems view – describing structure, function, and processes.
 Students will be introduced to the basic concepts and definitions of GEOINT as the course explores the broad range of missions supported by national security, governmental, and commercial applications) and then focuses on how GEOINT is managed within the United States.

 Examines the still-developing field of health security intelligence (pandemics, biological terror or warfare) and examines what it is, what roles are played by health security, national and state/local intelligence and the types of analytic skills that homeland security analysis requires.
 This course runs from 1 to 2 days depending on the number of modules selected.

-This is a five hour course that reviews the major events and trends that have shaped U.S. intelligence, from its World War II pre-history through the current day.
+This is a one-day course that reviews the major events and trends that have shaped U.S. intelligence, from its colonial pre-history through the current day.
 Among the issues covered are: responses to external threats; the role of technology; espionage; Congress and partisan politics.
 This course gives attendees a much better context and understanding of the major forces that continue to influence or determine U.S. intelligence policy.
-This course is eligible for .4 CEUs from George Mason University.

 Examines the still-developing field of homeland security intelligence and examines what it is, what roles are played by homeland security, national and state/local intelligence and the types of analytic skills that homeland security analysis requires.
 This course runs from 1 to 2 days depending on the number of modules selected.